sentubiswas013/Javascript/code/26-jscode.md

 // output: ['a', 1, 2, '1']
 ```
 ------------------------------------------
-### Code 4:String reverse without reversing of individual words (Array of elements can be reverse with reverse() method but for string it is won't possible so required to split
+### Code 5: String reverse without reversing of individual words (Array of elements can be reverse with reverse() method but for string it is won't possible so required to split

 #### Way 1: Using split, reverse and join
 ```javascript